stormz/kramdown-prismic/README.md

 Kramdown::Document.new(prismic, input: :prismic).to_kramdown
 ```

+You can also convert to or from others formats supported by Kramdown.
+See [kramdown documentation](https://kramdown.gettalong.org/documentation.html).

 ### Lookup for warnings

 If there is some elements that cannot be converted (see the status table), a warning will be emitted.